 Have you ever heard anyone say “I only want what’s ‘good enough’ for my child”?
 In this talk, Schwartz makes the case that “good enough” will produce happier kids and more relaxed parents than the quest for the elusive best.

 Barry Schwartz studies the link between economics and psychology, offering startling insights into modern life.

-He is the author of many books, most recently, Why We Work (2015), an eye-opening, groundbreaking tour of the purpose of work in our lives, showing how work operates in our culture and how you can find your own path to happiness in the workplace, and Practical Wisdom: The Right Way to Do the Right Thing (2011), a reasoned and urgent call to embrace and protect the essential human quality that has been drummed out of our lives: wisdom.
+He is the author of many books, including Why We Work (2015), an eye-opening, groundbreaking tour of the purpose of work in our lives, showing how work operates in our culture and how you can find your own path to happiness in the workplace, and Practical Wisdom: The Right Way to Do the Right Thing (2011), a reasoned and urgent call to embrace and protect the essential human quality that has been drummed out of our lives: wisdom.

 In 2005, Barry published The Paradox of Choice: Why More Is Less.
 The message of the book is that too many choices can paralyze people into inaction and cause them to be dissatisfied with even good decisions.
 It was named one of the top business books of the year by both Business Week and Forbes Magazine, and has been translated into fourteen languages.